-The heuristic is then based on the following four main ingredients to choose the ambulance for call $i$ and if necessary the hospital and cleaning base: \begin{itemize} \item[(A)] we compute, given known allocations of ambulances to the previous $i-1$ calls, all possible allocation costs \eqref{costalloc} with all ambulances that are compatible with the current call $i$.
-We now detail the computation of the response time for a given ambulance $j$.
-We consider three cases: A1) $t_{b}(j) \leq t_{c}(i)$, A2) $t_{f}(j) \leq t_{c}(i) < t_{b}(j)$, and A3) $t_{c}(i) < t_{f}(j)$: \begin{enumerate} \item[A1)] $t_{b}(j) \leq t_{c}(i)$, i.e., ambulance~$j$ is at a base when call~$i$ arrives.
-In this case, the response time is the time for the ambulance to go from its base $\ell_{b}(j)$ (since it is immediately available) to the call location $\ell_{c}(i)$ at $t_{c}(i)$ so it is given by $\mbox{travelTime}(\ell_{b}(j),\ell_{c}(i),t_{c}(i))$. \item[A2)] $t_{f}(j) \leq t_{c}(i) < t_{b}(j)$, i.e., the ambulance is available but has not reached its base yet.
-We first compute its position $P$ on the current leg ``location where the ambulance last became available $\rightarrow$ base'' given by
+The heuristic is then based on the following four main ingredients to choose the ambulance for emergency~$i$, and if necessary the hospital and cleaning station: \begin{itemize} \item[(A)] Given the current status of all ambulances, the allocation cost~\eqref{costalloc0} for every possible ambulance~$j$ that can be assigned to emergency~$i$ is computed.
+Next, we explain the computation of the response time for a given ambulance $j$.
+We consider three cases: (A1) $t_{b}(j) \leq t_{c}(i)$, (A2) $t_{f}(j) \leq t_{c}(i) < t_{b}(j)$, and (A3) $t_{c}(i) < t_{f}(j)$. \begin{enumerate} \item[(A1)] $t_{b}(j) \leq t_{c}(i)$, i.e., ambulance~$j$ is at a station when call~$i$ arrives: In this case, the response time is the time for the ambulance to go from station $\ell_{b}(j)$ (since it is immediately available) to the emergency location $\ell_{c}(i)$ departing at time $t_{c}(i)$, so it is given by $\mbox{travelTime}(\ell_{b}(j),\ell_{c}(i),t_{c}(i))$. \item[(A2)] $t_{f}(j) \leq t_{c}(i) < t_{b}(j)$, i.e., the ambulance is available but is traveling to a station: We first compute its position $P$ on its current trip, given by